scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Attempt to break the flow of magic around a creature or object, dispelling all magical effects targeting them.
 Make a spellcasting roll against 2 bad dice.
 Starting with the lowest level effect, subtract its spell level from your reminaing successes, if you have 0 or more the effect ends.
 Repeat this until every effect is dispelled or you have no remaining successes.
 The torn magic grounds itself through the creature, taking a wound die in damage for each effect purged.
-If the creature takes at least 1 wound they gain Slow 3 and are Paralyzed until the end of their next turn.
+If the creature takes at least 1 wound they gain Slow 3 and Paralyze 1 until the end of their next turn.

 Add a normal die for every level cast above 4th.